Get instant quote

 Source: McMaster

-Aluminum 6061 is by far the most cost-effective way of creating metal prototypes because of its low cost and very good machinability.
+Aluminum 6061 is one of the most cost-effective choices for metal prototypes thanks to its low material cost and excellent machinability.

-Metals that offer greater machinability, such as stainless steel 303 and C360 brass, cost more and are thus better suited for larger volume production.
-In this case, economies of scale come into play because the higher material cost is outweighed by the much shorter machining times.
+Metals with higher machinability, such as stainless steel 303 and C360 brass, generally cost more and are better suited to larger production runs.
+At scale, economies of scale apply because faster cycle times and shorter machining offset the higher material cost.

 To minimize cost:

-• Choose a material with low bulk price, especially for low-volume orders.
+• Choose a material with a low raw material cost, especially for low-volume orders.

 12. Avoid multiple surface finishes